ExpatAdminHubEuropean expat guide

 Strengths.
 Genuinely the best fit for landlords with 5+ properties or SCI structures where the accounting and tax surface materially matters.
 Customer support is widely cited as the best in the category.
 Tax-declaration tooling is closer to what an expert-comptable would produce than a templating product.

 Trade-offs for our audience.
 Premium pricing (~€144/year baseline, more for SCI features).
 Web-first, French-only.
-No tenant portal.
+Tenant portal not documented on its public feature pages.
 Overkill for a one-property non-resident landlord — the surface area you'd be paying for goes mostly unused.

 Where it fits.
 Multi-property French-resident landlords with SCI structures or régime-réel complexity.
 Not the right product for a single-property non-resident at a non-resident rate.